cabuelow/shark-conservation-multiple-outcomes/README.md

 **TODO**

+- work on stronger priors for both models - maxn and ingestion
+- run for more iterations see if improves more iterations
+- try SAR lag models to address spatial autocorrelation - especially ingestion model

 - Evaluate new models with correct adjustment sets
 - Get carbon ingestoin models running
 - Map the sweet spots with gravity for the 2 different outcomes